mui/material-ui/docs/src/pages/system/properties/properties.md

 | :-------------------------- | :-------------------- | :---------------- | :---------------------- | :---------------------------------------------------------------------------- |
 | [spacing](/system/spacing/) | `spacing`             | `mb,marginBottom` | `margin-bottom`         | [`theme.spacing(value)`](/customization/default-theme/?expand-path=$.spacing) |

-1. The <b>Group</b> column gives you access to the documentation page where this group of properties is described, in the example, the [spacing](/system/spacing/) page.
+1. The <b>Group</b> column links to the documentation page where this group of properties is described; in this example, the [spacing](/system/spacing/) page.
 2. The <b>System style function</b> is referencing the style function which generates the properties in the other columns, in case you want to use it for adding this functionality to your custom components.
 The function can be imported from `@material-ui/system`.

 ```jsx